Your legal rights

 While at CAMH, you may be referred to more than one service for treatment.
 Each CAMH physician and treatment team involved in your care at CAMH will also need to review and document your treatment in your health record.
 During your treatment at CAMH, we may need to share your personal health information with other doctors, hospitals or organizations that are helping with your care.
 This is called sharing your health information within your “circle of care.”

 In most cases, before we use or share your personal health information we will ask for your permission (your consent).
 You can decide when you want us to share your personal health information with others and how you want us to use your information.
 Your consent can be either verbal or written.
 You can refuse or take away your consent.

 In special cases, the law states that we can or must share information with others, even if we don’t have your consent.
 For example, information may be disclosed without your consent to public health units, children’s aid societies, other health care providers (in an emergency), the Ministry of Transportation, the police and the courts.
 If you would like more information about consent, please visit the following link on our website: CAMH Privacy Notice.

 Protecting your health information

 Accessing your health record

 You have the right to see and have a copy of your health information, with some limits.
 There may be a fee if you would like a copy of your health record.
-You have the right to ask us to correct health information if it is wrong or incomplete.
-To see your health information, contact the Health Records Department at 416 535-8501 ext.
-2318 (for Queen Street and most other sites), or ext.
-6438 (for the College Street site).
-Here's the form for requesting access to a record of personal health information (PDF)
+You also have the right to ask us to correct your health information if it is wrong or incomplete.
+To access your health information, contact CAMH's Health Records Department, Release of Information Office at 416 535-8501 ext.
+32318 or 36438.